When do I get a mailbox?

 Why do we use a metered mailing form?

-A. Students receive mailboxes once they become residents on George Mason University's Fairfax campus.
-To find out the Personal Mail Box number (PMB), the student will need to come to The Hub customer service window and provide proper identification.
-If the student is still not in the mailroom's system, they will need to go to the Housing office and receive a proof of residency.
-Once a proof of residency and proper identification is provided in the mailroom, the student will be manually entered into the system, and receive a mailbox.
+A. A student living on campus is entitled to a Person Mail Box (PMB) once hr or she officially becomes a resident on George Mason University's Fairfax campus.
+To register for your PMB, you may either come to Mason Mail Services customer service window in The Hub and provide proper identification; or you may use this on-line form.
+If, for some reason, we cannot find you in the mailroom's database, they will need to go to the Housing office and get proof of residency.
+Once a proof of residency and proper identification is provided in the mailroom, the student can register and receive a mailbox.
+Generally, turnaround on obtaining a PMB after registration is less than two days.

 Packages are received throughout the day by many services (UPS, USPS, FEDEX, etc.).
 When a package is processed, an email will be sent to your GMU email.
 If you do not receive an email, the package is either not in the mailroom or has not been processed yet.
 Please use your tracking number to find the location of your package.
 If there is a signature with a Mail Services employee's name, then it is most likely in the package room.
 Please be aware that USPS is the only package service that will list a package as "delivered" as soon as the package arrives at the closest post office.
 If the package says that it is "delivered" there is a chance that it is still at the post office and not within Mail Services' possession.